Information, effects, deficiency, dosage, side effects

 Ashwagandha is a superstar in improving thyroid health.
 Scientists don't know exactly how adaptogens work, but we do know that they can be extremely effective in creating hormonal balance.

-One of the most incredible aspects of an adaptogenic medicinal plant like Ashwagandha is that it can help people with hyperthyroidism and hyperthyroidism.
+One of the most incredible aspects of an adaptogenic medicinal plant like Ashwagandha is that it can help people with hyperthyroidism.
 It has also been shown to help both people with thyroid inflammation diagnosed with Hashimoto and people with Graves' disease, an overactive thyroid.

 Adaptogenic herbs work with the body to restore balance, whether low or high.

 Animal studies have shown that Ashwagandha restores the balance of thyroid hormones.
-Ashwagandha was administered to mice in a 20-day study and their T3 and T4 levels analyzed along with lipid peroxidation (protection by antioxidants).
+Ashwagandha was administered to mice in a 20-day study and their T3 and T4 levels analysed along with lipid peroxidation (protection by antioxidants).
 Significant increases in T4 serum have been found, indicating that this medicinal plant can help underactive thyroid.